CloudaYolla/aws-educate-guide/instructor-guide/README.md

 ## Applying for AWS Educate

 1. What is the difference between Individual membership and an Institution membership?
+2. How do I signup
-2. Why apply for AWS Educate Institution Membership?
+3. Why apply for AWS Educate Institution Membership?
    * Educators and students wouldn't be required to setup their own accounts
    * Institutions can terminate running services
    * More credits for instructors and students.
+4. How do I know if my institution is a member?
+5. How much AWS Promotional Credit comes with my membership?

 ## Onboarding Guide